Back To Search Results

 Approximately 70% of patients have prodromal manifestations of headache, fever, and other symptoms resembling viral etiology.
 Then, it progresses with acute to subacute onset of memory deficits, altered mental status, behavior changes, psychosis, orofacial dyskinesia, hallucinations, agitation, delusions, catatonia, seizures, or abnormal movements.
 These patients may have a fluctuating clinical course with interval improvement.[21]

 Patients might progress to a decreased level of consciousness, central hypoventilation requiring mechanical ventilation.
 On review of systems, it will be pertinent to ask for fever, weight loss, and night sweats will be essential to look for any B symptoms or paraneoplastic process.
-Complete neurological examination is vital to look for focal neurological deficit and rule out other possible causes of encephalitis.
+A complete neurological examination is vital to look for focal neurological deficits and rule out other possible causes of encephalitis.

 Evaluation

-1. Subacute onset (usually within a few weeks but less than three months) with change in the level of consciousness or personality; limbic system involvement including working memory deficits, lethargy, or psychiatric manifestations
+• Subacute onset (usually within a few weeks but less than 3 months) with change in the level of consciousness or personality; limbic system involvement including working memory deficits, lethargy, or psychiatric manifestations.
+At least 1 of the following:

 • Seizures not explained by a previously diagnosed seizure disorder